-Hailing from a street background and related to the boundless nature of graffiti art, his signature style is more raw and spontaneous rather than pleasant.
+Hailing from a street background and related to the boundless nature of graffiti art, his signature style is rawer and more spontaneous rather than pleasant.
 Wrought full of irony and existential questioning, Untoro’s unpolished canvasses have a tangible connection to aspirations and issues shunted to society’s margins.

-A canvas or support becomes a kind of basket that hostsevery idea, complaint, hope, howl, or hopelessness that is put into itsincerely.
+A canvas or support becomes a kind of basket that hosts every idea, complaint, hope, howl, or hopelessness that is put into insincerely.

 The graffiti we can find anywhere, on the city walls, the bridges, scraps of paper, engraving on trees, often force us to smile, to get upset, to be embarrassed, to grunt, to be moved into tears, or at least forces to raise eyebrows.
 Those things make me feel like I am not alone.”